 The watershed of Rock Creek is just one of many that makes up the much larger watershed, or river basin, of the Potomac River.
 The Potomac River basin in turn makes up part of the Chesapeake Bay watershed.

 Rock Creek’s watershed totals 76.5 square miles and includes a half-million or more residents.
 All waterways are vulnerable to human impact, but in urban settings, that vulnerability is magnified.
 Much of the water in Rock Creek comes from urban and suburban stormwater runoff, which typically includes litter and pollution.
-(See Current Water and Land Use in Rock Creek Park in Stewardship & Ecological Threats for more.)
+(For more, see Current Water and Land Use in Rock Creek Park in Stewardship & Ecological Threats.)

 Groundwater also supplies some of the water in Rock Creek, which is why the creek doesn’t dry up even during extended droughts.